 Stand-in work is generally better paid than extra work, and is often booked for longer periods of time rather than on a day-to-day basis.

 Film extras get very few details from their agency when called to take on a role and full information is usually given the day before the actual shoot.
 You’ll be told what your part is, what time to arrive and where, as well as what to wear for the part.

 Assistant Directors are usually in charge of extras, so make sure they know you’re there when you arrive.
 Listen to them carefully, even if they tell you to simply walk down a hallway.
 Extras should blend into the background and take their direction well.

-Don’t bother asking for autographs either, as actors are also there to do a job, and don’t need you hanging around like a bad smell.
+Don’t bother asking for autographs either, as actors are also there to do a job.
+Most are friendly but busy on set and want to be left to it.

 Generally speaking, as an extra you’ll only be needed for a maximum of a couple of days on each production and work is booked on day-by-day requirements.
 Although in some cases you may be needed for longer for continuity reasons.

 There are 3 main union agreements used in and around London.
 Across different parts of the UK the rates vary more so it’s worthwhile to check with the production beforehand.

 Some production rates will vary to this but it should offer a rough guideline of what you can expect to be paid.

 Some additions will boost your income as an extra, including: